devchat-ai/gopool/README.md

 ## Features

-- **Task Queue**: GoPool uses a thread-safe task queue to store tasks waiting to be processed.
+- [x] **Task Queue**: GoPool uses a thread-safe task queue to store tasks waiting to be processed.
 Multiple workers can simultaneously fetch tasks from this queue.

+- [x] **Concurrency Control**: GoPool can control the number of concurrent tasks to prevent system overload.

-- **Dynamic Worker Adjustment**: GoPool can dynamically adjust the number of workers based on the number of tasks and system load.
+- [x] **Dynamic Worker Adjustment**: GoPool can dynamically adjust the number of workers based on the number of tasks and system load.

-- **Graceful Shutdown**: GoPool can shut down gracefully.
+- [x] **Graceful Shutdown**: GoPool can shut down gracefully.
 It stops accepting new tasks and waits for all ongoing tasks to complete before shutting down when there are no more tasks or a shutdown signal is received.

-- **Task Error Handling**: GoPool can handle errors that occur during task execution.
+- [x] **Task Error Handling**: GoPool can handle errors that occur during task execution.

-- **Task Timeout Handling**: GoPool can handle task execution timeouts.
+- [x] **Task Timeout Handling**: GoPool can handle task execution timeouts.
 If a task is not completed within the specified timeout period, the task is considered failed and a timeout error is returned.

+- [x] **Task Result Retrieval**: GoPool provides a way to retrieve task results.

+- [x] **Task Retry**: GoPool provides a retry mechanism for failed tasks.

+- [x] **Lock Customization**: GoPool supports different types of locks.
+You can use the built-in `sync.Mutex` or a custom lock such as `spinlock.SpinLock`.

-- **Task Priority**: GoPool supports task priority.
+- [ ] **Task Priority**: GoPool supports task priority.
 Tasks with higher priority are processed first.

-- **Task Result Retrieval**: GoPool provides a way to retrieve task results.

-- **Task Retry**: GoPool provides a retry mechanism for failed tasks.

-- **Concurrency Control**: GoPool can control the number of concurrent tasks to prevent system overload.

-- **Lock Customization**: GoPool supports different types of locks.
-You can use the built-in `sync.Mutex` or a custom lock such as `spinlock.SpinLock`.

 ## Installation